mlochbaum/BQN/doc/reshape.md

         ∘‿2 ⥊ "aAeEiIoOuU"

-Above, the length given is `∘`, a special value that indicates that a length that fits the argument should be computed.
-In fact, Reshape has four different special values that can be used.
+Above, the length given is `∘`, a special value that indicates that a length fitting the argument should be computed.
+Reshape has four such special values that can be used.
 Every one works the same for a case like the one above, where the rest of the shape divides the argument length evenly.
-They differ in how they handle uneven cases, where the required length would fall between two whole numbers.
+They differ in how they handle uneven cases, where the required length falls between two whole numbers.

 - `∘` says the length must be an exact fit, and gives an error in such a case.
 - `⌊` rounds the length down, so that some elements are discarded.
 - `⌽` rounds the length up, repeating elements to make up the difference.
-- `↑` rounds the length up, but uses the argument's fill for the needed extra elements.
+- `↑` rounds the length up, but uses the argument's [fill](fill.md) for the needed extra elements.

 These values are just BQN primitives of course.
 They're not called by Reshape or anything like that; the primitives are just chosen to suggest the corresponding functionality.